CPUcademy/CPUcademy/README.md

 - ⚡ My name is Tymoteusz Kołodziejczyk.
 - 👀 I’m interested in mechatronics.
 - 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate in creative Python and Java projects.
+- 💞️ I’m looking to collaborate on creative Python and Java projects.
 - 📫 How to reach me: cpucademy@gmail.com